Containing a System-Wide Cyberbreach Crisis

 Crisis: Communications to address the potential crisis impacts on brand and reputation.

 Compliance: Communications responsibilities related to compliance notification to those parties who are impacted (or potentially impacted) by a cyberbreach.
-These communications serve the duel purposes of notification and remedy actions to mitigate or prevent potential impacts.
+These communications serve the dual purposes of notification and remedy actions to mitigate or prevent potential impacts.

 Educating franchisees on data handling and protection